amsk1982/techniqueforlife/content/workshops/meetings-without-masks.md

 +++
 #### Meetings Without Masks (the original!)

-_Meetings Without Masks Online is undergoing a transformation - watch this space!_  And [_sign up_](http://eepurl.com/gIC8Xz) _to be kept informed._

-**Due to changing rules, we will be issuing tickets for Meetings Without Masks shortly before the dates, when we are sure we can run them.**
+**Due to changing COVID guidelines, we will be issuing tickets for Meetings Without Masks shortly before the dates, when we are sure we can run them.**

 **Please** [**email me**](mailto:bethan@techniqueforlife.com) **to reserve a place in the meantime.**